ufidon/java/mod7/ADBprog.md

 ```

-Practice 📝 Scroll and Update Table
+Practice 📝 Store and Retrieve Images
 ---
 - create a table country
   - retrieve and display images